ALX-KingKowa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-    17-hidethisword        Display all lines in a file that do not contain a particular pattern 18-letteronly          Display all lines of a file starting with a letter 19-AZ                  Replace all characters A and c from input to Z and e respectively
+    17-hidethisword        Display all lines in a file that do not contain a particular pattern 18-letteronly          Display all lines of a file starting with a letter 19-AZ                  Replace all characters A and c from input to Z and e respectively 20-hiago               Create a script that removes all the letters c and C from input